MooersLab/manuscriptInTypst/README.md

 If you use tiny mist, you will need the corresponding prerelease version.

-## Easy use
+## Easy-peasy use

 Run in typst.app on-line or run via tinymist (e.g., `tinymist preview classic.typ`) while classic.typ is open in any text editor.
 The rendered version will appear in your default browser.
 It updates with each save operation in the text editor.

+Compile to PDF by entering in terminal `typst compile <filename>.typ`.

 ## Bash or zsh function to project initiation (optional)

-Paste into whereever you store your bash functions (.e.g., .bashrc or .bashFunctions sourced from .bashrc).
+Paste into where ever you store your bash functions (.e.g., .bashrc or .bashFunctions sourced from .bashrc).
-Customized the filepaths to meet your needs.
+Customize the file paths to meet your needs.
+Default to opening the classic variant.
+This is what most biology journals expect.
+In computer science, use the arvix-like variant.

 ```bash
 function typman {